lavary/php-pdftk/draft.md

 #### Extracting Form Information

-As noted earlier, to create a FDF file, we need to know the name of the fields in advance.
+As noted earlier, to create an FDF file, we need to know the name of the fields in advance.
 This is possible either by opening the form in **Adobe Acrobat Pro** or alternatively by using PDFtk's  `dump_data_fields` command.

 To make things easier for the developer, let's create a method which prints out field information to the screen.
 Although this method won't be used in the PDF generation process, but can be useful when we're not aware of the field names.
 Another use case would be parsing fields meta data to make the writing process more dynamic.